BardezAnAvatar/BGEE-Caster-Crafting/.research/scroll-naming.md

 | Prefix | item code | tradition/level | spell # | caster lvl |
 |  `BZ`  | `!`       | `A`             | `AE`    | `35`       |
 Gross, but fits into 8 chars

-#### Item codes
-Note: I tried to use `§`; I had to encode using Windows 1252, and it _nearly worked_; Near Infinity loads, reads everything correctly.
-The game console allows me to type/copy the character, but game crashes when I try to use the character.
-Trying non-extant files such as § or Ø the game does not crash, but instead says the files do not exist.
-Note further: Using `!` works, so it isn't like the generated item files are busted.
-I also tried using `!` for BAMs and still used.
-Similarly, `Æ` crashes the game.
-I think anything over ASCII 127 might cause problems. the `§`.
-I think while I could explore further, just using `!` is probably the best solution.